aboudou/movingraspi/README.md

 * Some items described [here](https://goddess-gate.com/dc2/index.php/post/506).
 * For server part :
 	* Python (with Debian / Raspbian : packages “python” and “python-dev”).
-	* RPi.GPIO library (0.4.0a or newer).
-On Raspbian, install package “python-rpi.gpio”.
+	* SMBus library .
+On Raspbian, install package “python-smbus”.
 	* Twisted library.
-On Raspbian, installa package “python-twisted”.
+On Raspbian, install package “python-twisted”.
+	* Adafruit MCP230xx library (See below).
+	* Adafruit I2C library (See below).
 * For iPhone part :
 	* An iPhone (or iPad, or iPod Touch)
 	* XCode 4.5.2